 Toward the conclusion of the of the Muller investigations that started May 2017 and ended March 22 2019, evidence gathered showed that President Trump had amassed a band of cheats and liars around him and they seemed to be playing a dangerous game of undermining democracy.
 Some were indicted and sentenced for their lying and breaking the law, while covering up evidence that the Trump campaign had facilitated Russian interference.
 The result was that 34 individuals were officially charged along with 3 companies.
 There were an additional 8 guilty pleas submitted in the courts, as well as the impeachment of Donald Trump in the house of Representatives.

 Back home in the studio on June 6 2019, I began to work out a function with the scarves while completing and crating up the "No Collusion" work to free up space.
 Both the scarves and the old ball would be the work and it was quickly understood that more scarves would be needed.
 The loom had been left in Greece, so another was ordered and production resumed.
 I arrived at a title while setting up the loom for the fifth scarf.
-Reminiscing over my time in Greece, there was one sports station that, after every commercial, would remind the viewing fans that they were watching "La Liga soccer network" which became the title of the work after adding Mentirosos.
-It is the Spanish word for "liar".
+Reminiscing over my time in Greece, there was one sports channel that, after every commercial, would remind the viewing fans that they were watching "La Liga soccer network" which became the title of the work after adding Mentirosos, the Spanish word for "liars".

 Resolution of the soccer ball came together around the close of 2019 when recalling the game day ritual of a "La Liga" soccer match.
 A match started with players entering the "pitch" single file, each player holding the hand of a youth league soccer player.
 As they proceeded through the stadium tunnel, they would pass by a wooden pedestal with the league logo on its side.
 The game ball would be resting on top it.
 Following the players entry came the referees.
 As the head referee past by the wooden pedestal, he would pick up the game ball and proceed to the center of the "pitch" in preparation to start the game play.

-It is now the end of the 2020 election and in the last two months, it has become clear that America is split.
+During the end of the 2020 election and in the last two months, it has become clear that America is split.
 There are those who are trying to disregard the constitution in favor of a "because I said so" interpretation of leadership.
-They seem ready to accept the notion that the Constitution is not the rule of law but "more as set of outdated guidelines" open to interpretation.
+They seem ready to accept the notion that the Constitution is not the rule of law but "more as set of flexible guidelines" open to personal interpretation.
 It has changed the initial intent of this work.
 It now includes the idea that there are those who long for a game from the past and are willing to use any means to reclaim that past at what ever the cost.
-Even at the risk of loosing relevance based upon the needs of current American society.
+Even at the risk of loosing relevance based upon the needs of a thriving American culture that is inclusive.